 For solo diners, bar seating is key and there are many central London locations that have incorporated this useful design into their interiors.
 The pastel walls of Lina Stores in Soho are the perfect place to dine alone, and in the warmer months you can enjoy you £6 bowl of pasta al fresco in the shop window.
 It’s also great for breakfast!
 Tapas restaurant Barrafina has a very similar vibe.
 Roti King is great for a flavoursome quick bite, serving Malaysian dishes for very reasonable prices and open til 10:30pm.

-Food markets are another great option for solo travellers looking for a bite on the go; Borough Market is the biggest in London and in the lovely London Bridge.
-Maltby Street Market is also a good choice and right near the famous Bermondsey Beer Mile and Tower Bridge, or Greenwich Market is right by Greenwich Park, The Cutty Sark and The Royal Observatory.
+Food markets are another great option for solo travellers looking for a bite on the go.
+Borough Market is the biggest in London and in the lovely London Bridge.
+Maltby Street Market is also a good choice and right near the famous Bermondsey Beer Mile and Tower Bridge.
+Or Greenwich Market is right by Greenwich Park, The Cutty Sark and The Royal Observatory.

 Where to Drink

-Drinking is a major pastime in London, but for the solo traveller the idea of cramming yourself in to a crowded bar or club could seem bleak.
-If that is what you fancy then head to Soho and club to your hearts delight, but if not, London is full of cosy pubs and bars.
+Drinking is a major pastime in London, but for the solo traveller, the idea of cramming yourself into a crowded bar or club could seem bleak.
+If that is what you fancy then head to Soho and club to your heart’s delight.
+But if not, London is full of cosy pubs and bars.

 Gordon’s Wine Bar is one of the most famous in London so it does get pretty busy.
 The upside of this is that the attitude towards the outside seating is one of communal sharing.
 If you’re quick enough to get a table then expect to share, and if you see a spot grab it!
 You never know who you might meet.